gourmetjs/gourmet-ssr/docs/tutorial-3.md

 npm run dev
 ```

 Play with the app to verify the signup, login, and logout are all working correctly.
-Also, try to access `/` and `/saved` without a login to verify those routes are protected properly.
+Also, try to access `/` and `/saved` without login to verify those routes are protected properly.